Speuce/Speuce.github.io/README.md

 **Purpose:**  This document exists as a guide to hosting a resume online using Markdown, Jekyll and GitHub Pages.
 Additionally, this guide will relate this process to the general principles of Technical Writing as described in Andrew Etter's book _[Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)_.

+Hosting your resume online using GitHub pages is a good way to stand out from other candidates.
+It will demonstrate your knowledge of modern day technical tools like GitHub and Jekyll.
+Also, you will learn some of the important tools and techniques in modern technical writing, highlighted in Etters book.

 ## Prerequisites

 In order to follow along with this guide, it is recommended that you are familiar with Markdown, and have a resume to use that is ready to be formatted in Markdown.
+If you are applying for a specific job, it is best that your resume is tailored to the specific employer.
+A key point in Etter's book is to know the intended target audience before writing.
+With a resume, the audience is your potential future employer.
+Research the employer and what their values are.
+Highlight skills that are specific to what they are looking for.

 See the [More Resources](https://github.com/Speuce/Speuce.github.io/blob/master/README.md#more-resources) section of this guide for resources on both resume writing and Markdown.

 ## The Guide